nasa/fprime/docs/getting-started.md

 mv GpsComponentImpl.hpp-tmpl GpsComponentImpl.hpp
 ```

-*Note:* if the developer previously created the implementation .cpp and .hpp files for out component, then moving the templates in place could
-be dangerous.
+*Note:* If the developer regenerates the templates, care must be taken to not overwrite already implemented code by copying the templates to the implementation files.

 These template file contents are in the following sections.